Table of contents

 Choose wisely, and you set him up for success.
 Choose foolishly, and he’ll face bullying or have a hard time getting job offers later in life.

-If you’re unlucky, he might even come back to exact violent revenge like the young man in Johnny Cash’s A Boy Named Sue…
+If you’re unlucky, he might even come back to exact violent revenge like the boy named Sue…

 Most business owners understand that naming matters.
 But despite this, most small businesses never think to consult an actual expert about it.